waharnum/tpldbot/README.md

 ## UPDATE JUN 02, 2017

-Kept for legacy purposes, but the current version of https://twitter.com/tpldbot is now an Azure Function that I'll write something up about at some point.
+Kept for legacy purposes, but the current version of https://twitter.com/tpldbot is now an Azure Function written in Node that I'll write something up about at some point.

+Since the bulk of the code is about using Toronto Public Library's RSS feed as a pseudo-API, much of the information below is still relevant.

 ---